DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 Allows you to change the ethernet adapter that is being used

 **Firmaware Version**
 Allows you to change the exploit firmware version for your console

+**Time to restart PPPwn if it hangs**
+Use the drop down menu to change in minutes

 **Use Python Version**
 Use the python version or change PPPwn C++ Options